-Aluminum siding is long-lasting, durable, and fairly low maintenance, but sometimes it can get pretty dirty from the natural elements of the outdoors.
-Cleaning your aluminum siding is easy and here, our siding repair experts give you the breakdown of how to do it:
+Aluminum siding is long-lasting, durable, and fairly low maintenance.
+However, sometimes it can get pretty dirty from the natural elements of the outdoors.
+Cleaning your aluminum siding is easy and here, our siding repair experts give you the breakdown.
+Here’s how to clean aluminum siding:

 What you’ll need to clean aluminum siding: